Written by Susan Lane SLCM Keeper of ColourMine

 In the garden for the loo

-Oh my God, it was so bad, I was glad to leave
+Oh my God, it was so bad,

-It got so awful, you almost couldn’t breathe
+You almost couldn’t breathe

 I had no idea what to expect when they said